KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/class_exercises/part_i_manual_practice.md

 First, let’s take a look at how to manually organize your project files.

 1. Download the assets at [http://bit.ly/2bVHBAi](http://bit.ly/2bVHBAi) and unzip the file.
-2. Create a root directory named app in your CodingAndCocktails folder.
+2. Create a root directory named _app_ in your _CodingAndCocktails/Architecture_ folder.

   [![](../images/5.png)](http://templated.co)